sumitkaushik1000/delta-demo/README.md

 # delta-demo
-this a demo for practice
+this a demo for practice for git and github